prateeksach/HybridAppDev/README.md

 Installation Guide
 -----------------

 Follow this guide and let me know if you encounter any issues.
-Also, for Windows, it seems the tech we will be using ([Ionic Framework](http://ionicframework.com/getting-started/)) suggests that you use the [Visual Studio Community](https://www.visualstudio.com/) for development, which comes with everything you need.
-But also go through this just in case!

 * Install Node.js v0.12.7: [Download it here](https://nodejs.org/dist/v0.12.7/)
 	* For Mac, download the .pkg file